How to Use Marketing Automation to Turn Sporadic Consumers into Lifelong Customers

 Now that you know your customer inside and out, it’s time to track the type of actions that they engage in online so that you can segment them to address their particular needs.

 For this purpose, you’ll be using a marketing automation platform that will place a cookie on their device to monitor what specific pages or posts they visit on your website once a subscriber’s email is captured.
+You could also try a full-stack marketing automation platform like Aritic Pinpoint, which will help in Tracking and monitoring online behavior.
+When you have a customer’s behavioral data, you will get a strong impression of their next step in the life cycle.

 Let’s now look at the type of behaviors that can be easily tracked.